PayneLab/organoid_scp/oscutils/README.md

 `pip` will automatically read the package metadata to handle software dependencies.
 However, if you'd like to look at them yourself, they're in [`pyproject.toml`](https://github.com/PayneLab/organoid_scp/blob/main/oscutils/pyproject.toml).
 At the time this README was last updated, we required Python 3.10 or higher.

+After installing the package, you can import and use it in any Python script or notebook using `import oscutils`.

 ## Style guide when adding code to the package

 Functions should be annotated with type hints following the format outlined in [PEP 484](https://peps.python.org/pep-0484/).
 Note that we use `|` as an abbreviation for `typing.Union`, hence this package requires Python 3.10 or higher.